joniles/mpxj/mkdocs/docs/index.md

 licences for the third party libraries used by MPXJ.

 ## Acknowledgements
-This product includes functionality provided by the following tools and libraries:
+This product includes functionality provided by:

 * [POI](http://poi.apache.org/).
 * [IKVM.NET](http://www.ikvm.net/).